 As one of the open spaces located along the 602-hectare Ōtākaro Avon River Corridor, the Margaret Mahy Family Playground was the first of many projects that support the regeneration of the land, river and communities.

 “The vision for precinct is to create a healthy river, high quality public realm and a vibrant inner-city community, to encourage a more accessible, distinctive and prosperous place that engenders a sense of pride and belonging.”

-The design was led by WSP Opus Landscape Architecture, and the result of close work with CERA along with its statutory partners, the Christchurch City Council and Te Rūnanga o Ngāi Tahu.
+The design was led by WSP Landscape Architecture, and the result of close work with CERA along with its statutory partners, the Christchurch City Council and Te Rūnanga o Ngāi Tahu.